tryshopr/shopr/README.md

 ## Features

-* An attractive & easy to use admin interface with intergrated authentication
+* An attractive & easy to use admin interface with integrated authentication
 * Full product/catalogue management
 * Stock control
 * Tax management